nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 If I am working on something that has some regular pattern but is not a recurring time series I follow a similar pattern, but instead of `org-roam-dailies-capture` I run `org-roam-capture`.
 Unlike `org-roam-dailies-capture` `org-roam-capture` first prompts for a node title and you select a template afterwords.
 For example, if I am working on support case I will run `org-roam-capture`, enter the issue number and then key in `w` (work) `s` (support).
 I am taken to a new node in the file for that support case where I immediately trigger `org-roam-dailies-capture` for my work log which starts clocking time and I follow the link back to the node to continue my work.

-Speaking of links between notes, `org-roam-ui` provides a really fun interactive 2 or 3d graph showing the links between nodes.

-{{< figure src="org-roam-ui-with-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 3: </span>org-roam-ui visualization with dailies as of 2023-03-26" width="50%" >}}

-{{< figure src="org-roam-ui-without-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 4: </span>org-roam-ui visualization without dailies as of 2023-03-26" width="50%" >}}

 For other activities that are typically fast or aren't of a common type spanning multiple days I simply run `org-roam-dailies-capture` and keep notes directly in my work log.

 I author pretty much everything in `org-mode`.
 I am often able to stay in inside `org-mode` and keep a very thorough record of my exact activities.
 When I need to run commands I typically use `org-babel` so that commands their output and my thoughts about it form a nice log of my work as I proceed.
-This log is often directly transferable to communicate with others for which I leverage the copious export back ends available[^fn:10].
+This log is often directly transferable to communicate with others for which I leverage the copious export back ends available[^fn:11].

 As of Sunday, June 11, 2023
- I currently have  `13108` nodes across `4000` files in org-roam.
+ I currently have  `13130` nodes across `4001` files in org-roam.

 I use inline code blocks while authoring this post to get current numbers on export.
 The above text looks like this in my org-mode file for the post which I export with `ox-hugo`.